./ahmedhashim

 ["running", "shoes", "marathoner"] → ["run", "shoe", "marathon"]

-Notice that the stop word for has been removed, and each term has been stemmed by removing the suffix to reduce it to its root form.
+The stop word for has been removed, and each remaining term has been stemmed to its root form.

-In theory these values are recalculated whenever a new document is added, removed, or updated.
-In practice this causes undue load on the cluster, so implementations commonly batch the calculation at specific time intervals or after a threshold of the % of documents changed is reached.
+In theory these values are recalculated whenever a document is added or removed.
+In practice that puts too much load on the cluster, so implementations batch the calculation on a schedule or after a percentage of documents has changed.

-This measures how rare and important a term is across the collection.
+IDF measures how rare a term is across the collection.
 It’s often computed with the formula:

-Where \(N\) is the total number of documents in the collection, and \(n(qᵢ)\) is the number of documents containing term \(qᵢ\).
+Where NN is the total number of documents in the collection, and n(qi)n(qᵢ) is the number of documents containing term qiqᵢ.

 Assuming a collection of a million documents, IDF scores for our example (with "for" included to show stop word impact) might be: